Step by Step - Restoring a fan shroud on a 1971 Oldsmobile Vista Cruiser

 It almost looks as good as new now but to make it look even better, we are going to paint it.

-Using our Bumper and Cladding Color Coat, the fan shroud was painted "Honda Black".
+Using our Bumper and Cladding Color Coat, the fan shroud was painted with black Bumper and Cladding Color coat.
 We used a spray gun for this, but Bumper and Cladding Color Coat is also available in aerosol cans.

 As you can see, the fan shroud looks great.
 Now, for the rest of the car.